CoreMedia/content-hub-adapter-coremedia-navigation/docs/installation.md

 * <WORKSPACE_ROOT>/modules (root pom as parent, packaging pom)
 * <WORKSPACE_ROOT/modules/extensions (modules as parent, packaging pom)

-From the Blueprint workspace's root folder, clone this repository or your fork as a submodule into the extensions folder.
+From the Blueprint workspace root folder, clone this repository or your fork as a submodule into the extension folder.
 Make sure to use the branch name that matches your workspace version.
 A fork is required if you plan to customize the extension.

 ```
 $ cd modules/extensions
-$ git submodule add https://github.com/<YOUR_ORGANIZATION>/<PROJECT_REPO>.git <PROJECT_REPO>
+$ git submodule add https://github.com/CoreMedia/content-hub-adapter-coremedia-navigation.git content-hub-adapter-coremedia-navigation
 $ git submodule init
-$ git checkout -b <your-branch-name>
+$ git checkout -b content-hub-adapter-coremedia-navigation
 ```

 Continue with [Activate the extension](#activate-the-extension).